Nominate an Early Childhood Educator

 All nominees will be asked to fill out an application for consideration.
 The winner is decided by a selection committee made up of local leaders and advocates for early childhood education.

 Vermont’s eighth Early Childhood Educator of the Year was Ami English.
-She was recognized as the 2022 Early Childhood Educator of the Year for her work as Teacher/Director of Coventry Village School Preschool.
+She was recognized as the 2022 Early Childhood Educator of the Year for her dedication to nature-based play as Teacher/Director of Coventry Village School Preschool.
 She is now an Early Childhood Coach for North Country Supervisory Union.

 Vermont’s seventh Early Childhood Educator of the Year was Callie Weller.
 Weller is a preschool teacher at Calais Elementary School.
 She was recognized for her dedication to students and families during the COVID-impacted 2020-2021 school year.